This item has expired!

 The Administrative Assistant for the Saskatchewan Writers’ Guild (SWG) is an experienced and dynamic individual, with broad arts/cultural experience and strong interpersonal and communication skills.
 This full-time position provides essential support for this provincial non-profit arts organization, which offers numerous programs and services for writers throughout the province.

 A position that is pivotal in operations within the Guild Office, the person in this role provides essential administrative support for the Executive Director, Program Manager, Accountant and the Board.
 The Administrative Assistant is the front-line contact with members and the general public.
 Besides membership communication and information maintenance, duties include general clerical and reception duties, plus some financial tasks and database management, and maintaining supplies and inventory for all aspects of office and operations.
 Occasionally provides support to other staff, board, and committees.
+This 37.5 hour position falls under the bargaining unit of CUPE Local 5361.

 Accountability/ Performance Review /Reporting: